Travel Postcard: 48 Hours in Honolulu

 4:00 p.m. - Take a submarine ride with Atlantis Submarines.
 Its Atlantis XIV departs from the Hilton and is the world's largest passenger submarine with 64 seats.

-Travel well below 100 feet through a man-made reef containing sunken ships, airplanes and other structures.
+Travel well below 100 feet (30.5 meters) through a man-made reef containing sunken ships, airplanes and other structures.
 Don't be surprised to see green sea turtles, stingrays and even dolphins as you cruise underwater.

 7:30 p.m. - After a shower and change of clothes, head to upscale Alan Wong's for some Hawaiian regional cuisine using organically farmed ingredients from the local islands.
 First-timers should opt for the five-course menu sampling that includes everything from seafood lasagna to the Kalua Pig Sandwich.
 Drinks have unusual twists such as the Honey Mimosa, made from Wong's hive in the Adopt-A-Beehive with Alan Wong Program.